jbarrow/srt-player/README.md

 jQuery SRT Player
 ===

 The jQuery SRT player extends the capabilities of the HTML5 video player to be able to play SRT files in the browser.
-It's usage is meant to be as simple as possible.
+It's usage is meant to be as simple as possible. -- I will add a demo from the Accentivize site as soon as it is up.

 Usage
 ---